Metaswitch/clearwater-readthedocs/Running the live tests.md

     cd clearwater-live-test
     bundle install

+Make sure that you have an ssh key - if not, see the [github instructions](https://help.github.com/articles/generating-ssh-keys) for how to create one.

 ## Work out your base domain

 If you installed Clearwater manually, your base DNS name will simply be `<zone>`.
 If you installed using the automated install process, your base DNS name will be `<name>.<zone>`.
 For the rest of these instructions, the base DNS name will be referred to as `<domain>`.